 John Barr’s poems have been published in five books, four fine press editions, and many magazines, including The New York Times, Poetry, and others.
 John was also the Inaugural President of the Poetry Foundation.
 His newest book, The Boxer of Quirinal, will be published by Red Hen Press in June 2023.
 You can view more of his work at johnbarrpoetry.com and on Instagram (@johnbarrpoetry).

-Sign up to receive poems and brief thoughts about the state of the art of poetry a couple of times a month.
+Join over 5 thousand subscribers.
+Sign up to receive poems and brief thoughts about the state of the art of poetry a couple of times a month for free.

 As a welcome gift, I’ll send you a free, digital version of my short poetry book Centennial Suite on signup.